atharva-malik/Terminal-Pacman/README.md

 This game is made with [Python 3.11.5] and uses only the [Keyboard] module for input.
 The game, other than the Keyboard module, is made entirely with either built-in modules or native Python.

 ## Installation/Execution
-To run the game, you must download and install [Python] 3+, install the [Keyboard] module with `pip install keyboard`, download the source code, and run the `main.py` file
+To run the game, you must download and install [Python 3+], install the [Keyboard] module with `pip install keyboard`, download the source code, and run the `main.py` file

 ## Controls
 The controls of this game are: